vinicius507/libft/README.md

     pkgs = import nixpkgs {
       inherit system;
       overlays = [
-        # Adds the libft library and header file to the shell LIBRARY_PATH and C_INCLUDE_PATH
         libft.overlays.libft
-        # Overrides the stdenv from mkShell to use clang 12
+        libft.overlays.devshell # Overrides the stdenv from mkShell to use clang 12 self.overlays.ft_malcolm
-        libft.overlays.devshell
-        self.overlays.ft_malcolm
       ];
     };
   in {
     devShells.${system}.default = pkgs.mkShell {
+      # Adds the libft library and header file to the shell LIBRARY_PATH and C_INCLUDE_PATH
-      packages = with pkgs; [
+      packages = [pkgs.libft];
-        bear
-        clang-tools_12
-        gnumake
-        norminette
-        valgrind
-        pkgs.libft
-      ];
     };
   };
 }